Louis Comfort Tiffany: Tiffany & Co.

 In 1902, Tiffany became the first design director for Tiffany & Co., the jewelry company founded by his father.
 1911 saw the installation of an enormous glass curtain fabricated for the Palacio de Bellas Artes in Mexico City.
 It is considered by some to be a masterpiece.
 Tiffany used all his skills in the design of his own house, the 84-room Laurelton Hall, in the village of Laurel Hollow, on Long Island, New York, completed in 1905.
 Later this estate was donated to his foundation for art students along with 60 acres (243,000 m2) of land, sold in 1949, and destroyed by a fire in 1957.
+Aside from his fame for glass and jewelry design, Tiffany also designed what we know today as the New York Yankees logo, originally used in 1877 as part of the NYPD's Medal of Valor.

 Personal life

-Louis married Mary Woodbridge Goddard (c1850-1884) on May 15, 1872, in Norwich, Connecticut and had the following children:
+Tiffany married Mary Woodbridge Goddard on May 15, 1872, in Norwich, Connecticut, and had four children: